Ultraviolet suppression and nonlocality in optical model potentials for nucleon-nucleus scattering: Calculations and findings

 We now investigate the role of high momentum components for the description of the scattering process, specifically its associated scattering observables.
 Thus, we look for a minimum cutoff momentum $\Lambda$ which guarantees accurate results for the total reaction cross section.
 In Ref.~\cite{Arellano2018} this study was limited to $p+^{40}$Ca scattering, obtaining that the minimum cutoff follows the rule $\Lambda^2\! =\! \Lambda_0^2\!+\!k_E^2$, with $\Lambda_0\!=\!2.4$~fm$^{-1}$, and $k_E$ the momentum of the projectile in the laboratory reference frame.
 We aim here to extend that result by considering the cases $A=4$, 16, 40, 90, and 208.
 We proceed as follows.

 For a given target and energy we calculate $\sigma_R$ for a sequence of cutoff momenta $\Lambda_i$, starting from $\Lambda_1=K$ and ending whenever $\Lambda_i$ is at or below the relative momentum in the c.m. reference frame.
 The spacing between consecutive values of $\Lambda$ is $\delta\Lambda=0.1$~fm$^{-1}$.
-In this way the calculated reaction cross section, $\sigma_i$, will depend on the target mass number $A$, beam energy $E$ and cutoff momentum $\Lambda_i$.
-In Fig.~\ref{fig:x5} we show the resulting reaction cross section as function of the cutoff momentum $\Lambda$.
-Each curve represents an specific energy.
+In this way the calculated reaction cross section, $\sigma_i=\sigma(\Lambda_i)$, will depend on the target mass number $A$, the beam energy $E$ and the cutoff momentum $\Lambda_i$.
+In Fig.~\ref{fig:x5} we show the resulting reaction cross section as a function of the cutoff momentum $\Lambda$.
+Each curve corresponds to a specific energy.
 Blue curves denote results for $E=30$, 100, 200, 300 and 400~MeV; solid black curves denote results for $E=500$~MeV; and red curves represent results for $E=600$, 700, 800, 900 and \num{1000}~MeV.
-As observed, all cases evidence a plateau above a given cutoff momentum.
+As observed, all cases exhibit a plateau above a given cutoff momentum.

 In order to identify the threshold cutoff momentum $Q$ we scrutinize the cross section at the plateau.
 We first calculate the plateau-value cross section $\sigma_R$, which we define as the average at the plateau considering $\sigma_i$ whose forward gradient $|(\sigma_{i+1}-\sigma_{i})|/\delta\Lambda$, is smaller than $10^{-4}$~{b~fm}.
-In Fig.~\ref{fig:gradients} we show a logarithmic plot of the absolute difference $D_j\!=\!|\sigma(\Lambda_i) - \sigma_R|$, as function of the cutoff $\Lambda$.
-Curve patterns and colors are the same as in Fig.~\ref{fig:x5}.
-We note that the errors drop sharply with the cutoff momentum.
-Based on the steep descent of the error, we define the threshold cutoff momentum $Q$ as that where the absolute error with respect to the plateau average crosses 10$^{-2}$~b.
+In Fig.~\ref{fig:gradients} we show logarithmic plots of the absolute difference $D_\Lambda\!=\!|\sigma(\Lambda) - \sigma_R|$, as a function of the cutoff $\Lambda$ for the five targets considered.
+Curve patterns and colors follow the same convention as those in Fig.~\ref{fig:x5}.
+We note that the differences $D_\Lambda$ decrease sharply with the cutoff momentum.
+Based on the steep descent of $D_\Lambda$, we define the threshold cutoff momentum $Q$ as that where the absolute error with respect to the plateau average crosses 10$^{-2}$~b.
 With this criterion we obtain a well defined estimate of the minimum $\Lambda$ at which the calculated cross sections does not change within the specified accuracy.

-In Fig.~\ref{fig:lambda} we plot with circles the obtained threshold cutoff momentum $Q$ as function of the beam energy $E_{Lab}$ for the five targets under consideration.
-We note that the $Q$ increases with the beam energy and the target mass number $A$.
-A simple parametrization of the observed behavior is summarized by
+In Fig.~\ref{fig:lambda} we plot with circles the obtained threshold cutoff momentum $Q$ as a function of the beam energy $E_{Lab}$ for the five targets under consideration.
+We note that $Q$ increases with the beam energy and the target mass number $A$.
+We have found a simple parametrization for the observed behavior, summarized by